-Project Description: Problem: The City's has had a history of vehicular accidents at this intersection, a design must be performed to improve traffic, roadway, pedestrian and bicyclist safety.
-Solution: The City must analyze accident prone streets to improve traffic flow, roadway, pedestrian and bicyclists safety which Sigourney and Asylum is one of them.
-The project is currently in the design phase, FY2023 funding will support the construction.
+Project Description: Problem: The City has had a history of vehicular accidents at this intersection; a design must be performed to improve traffic, roadway, pedestrian and bicyclist safety.
+Solution: The City must analyze accident-prone streets, including Sigourney Street and Asylum Avenue, to improve traffic flow, roadway, pedestrian and bicyclist safety.
+The project is currently in the design phase, FY2024 funding will support the construction.

 FY2024 FY2025 FY2026 FY2027 FY2028 Total

-Recommen Projected Projected Projected Projected Five Year
+Adopted Projected Projected Projected Projected Five Year

 \$140,000 \$0 \$0 \$0 \$0 \$140,000

-NEW BRITAIN AVENUE/WHITE STREET ROUNDABOUT
+NEW BRITAIN AVENUE/ NEWINGTON AVENUE ROUNDABOUT